Chibueze-producer/Davella-Performance-Analysis-2021-to-2024/README.md

 Analyse and replicate the successful strategies used in the Pacific Region to boost performance in weaker regions like the Gulf.
 Conduct market research to identify Gulf Region-specific barriers and tailor offerings to meet local customer needs.

-* Identify strategies to enhance the appeal of the Same Day shipping option:
+* Identify Strategies to Enhance the Appeal of the Same Day shipping option:

 Promote Standard Class shipping as a default option for its affordability while exploring ways to make Same Day delivery more attractive, such as lower fees or bundled deals.